A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Proof of the LDP

-The above lower bound relies on the lower bound~\eqref{Upp_bound_k-1_edges} in Lemma~\ref{prob_finite_size}, on Stirling's upper bound for $R_N!$ and $\ell_{R_N}!$ (which are both large) and on how we defined $\ell_{R_N}$ in~\eqref{recovery_seq}.
-We notice that the above term, in order to give the desired lower bound matching the upper bound from Lemma~\ref{lem-upper-bound}, does not add any condition on the sequence $R_N$, which is just supposed to diverge.
+The above lower bound relies on the lower bound~\eqref{Upp_bound_k-1_edges} in Lemma~\ref{prob_finite_size}, on Stirling's upper bound for $R_N!$ and $\ell_{R_N}!$ (which are both large) and on how we defined $\ell_{R_N}$ in~\eqref{recovery_seq}. \end{proof} We notice that the term coming from Lemma~\ref{lem-lower-bound-F_Me}, in order to give the desired lower bound matching the upper bound from Lemma~\ref{lem-upper-bound}, does not add any condition on the sequence $R_N$, which is just supposed to diverge.